fieldtrip/website/tutorial/coregistration_opm.md

     cfg.elec    = fid_helmet;
     fid_aligned = ft_electroderealign(cfg);

-### Apply the transformation parameters to the sensors
+### Apply the transformation to the OPM sensors

+The output data structure `fid_aligned` not only contains the aligned fiducials, but also the parameters that were used to align (or transform) them.
+We can apply the same transformation parameters to the OPM sensors.

-    %% now, we can apply the transformation parameters to the sensors, and evaluate the outcome fieldlinebeta2_head = ft_transform_geometry(fid_aligned.rigidbody, fieldlinebeta2, 'rigidbody');
+    fieldlinebeta2_head = ft_transform_geometry(fid_aligned.rigidbody, fieldlinebeta2, 'rigidbody');

     figure